kibokoland-adventures/kibokoland-adventure-website-redesign/_posts/private-safari/2019-11-13-arusha-national-park.md

 remarks:
-  - paragraph: "Book in advance, since this is one of our most popular day tours.
-The tour runs six days a week, so you can easily fit it intro your Town Tour itinerary ."

-  - paragraph: This destination can be encouporated in other packeges too, please create your bucket list and send it to us to we can create you a quote!
+  - paragraph: This destination can be incorporated in other packages too, please create your bucket list and send it to us to we can create you a quote!